pdp10/AstroJournal/README.md

 mvn clean
 ```

-You can run AstroJournal on GNU/Linux typing:
+You can test AstroJournal on GNU/Linux typing:
 ```
 ./astrojournal.sh
 ```

+### Integration Tests
+A .travix.yml script is included with this project in order to perform continuous integration tests at each commit.
+To use travis-ci, you need an account on github.com and you should at least read [this guide](https://docs.travis-ci.com/user/getting-started/).
+[Here](https://help.github.com/articles/fork-a-repo/) you find information on how to fork astrojournal.